 - Your father had to jump through hoops to get you tickets to the concert so I hope you really show him how much you appreciate the effort he made for you.

-- Susan is the worst boss I ever had—I was constantly jumping through hoops for her so I was really glad to transfer to this department.
+- Susan is the worst boss I ever had—I was constantly jumping through hoops for her.

 - If you want to be an actor be prepared to jump through a lot of hoops to get work.